OWL-Services-LLC/zephyr/doc/services/serialization/sdll.rst

-.. _simpledll_reference:
+.. _sdll_reference:

-Simple Data Link Layer (SimpleDLL)
+Simple Data Link Layer (SDLL)
 ##############################

-SimpleDLL is a lightweight data serialization library designed to facilitate efficient and reliable data frame synchronization between multiple devices.
+SDLL is a lightweight data serialization library designed to facilitate efficient and reliable data frame synchronization between multiple devices.
-Built on the principles of the HDLC (High-Level Data Link Control) protocol, SimpleDLL simplifies the process of data transmission by focusing on core functionality while maintaining a minimal footprint.
+Built on the principles of the HDLC (High-Level Data Link Control) protocol, SDLL simplifies the process of data transmission by focusing on core functionality while maintaining a minimal footprint.

-Unlike traditional HDLC, which incorporates built-in error detection and correction mechanisms, SimpleDLL prioritizes flexibility by ensuring only the correct transportation of frames.
+Unlike traditional HDLC, which incorporates built-in error detection and correction mechanisms, SDLL prioritizes flexibility by ensuring only the correct transportation of frames.
 It achieves this by offering a prototype function that allows users to customize the frame content verification procedure (i.e. CRC, checksum, etc.) to suit their specific requirements.